Jupiter Bay Owners Had a Fair Election

 Campbell Property Management Cost

-As shown in Item #7 above, there are three components of the Campbell Property Management cost:
+As shown in the Campbell Management Agreement Summary (See Item #7), there are three components of the Campbell Property

 - 25% of gross Management & Administrative wages, and